Henry Martyn Scudder: North Arcot Mission

-In 1850, Henry Scudder having toured the neighbouring districts along with John Dulles of Arcot found that the million and a half souls never heard of Jesus Christ; hence, he sought and obtained the permission from British Raj to make the city of Arcot as the centre of a new mission in the northern districts of Arcot.
+In 1850, Henry Scudder having toured the neighbouring districts along with John Dulles of Arcot found that the million and a half souls never heard of Jesus Christ; hence, he sought and obtained the permission from the British Raj to make the city of Arcot as the centre of a new mission in the northern districts of Arcot.
 The father and son opened a mission in the Arcot district, 80 miles west of Madras, as a chief station of North Arcot Mission.
 The mission was opened to introduce Western medical science among the natives (Tamil people) of the districts.
 The then-British Madras Government of Madras Presidency gave him a building, ample land for the construction of hospital, and contributed its expenses.
 Initially, when no house was available for residence, he took a rented house at Wallajanagar and opened a dispensary with the purpose of winning a favourable entrance for the gospel.
 On 31 May 1853, Henry and William Waterbury Scudder met together in Arcot, and drew up the charter of the American Arcot Mission.
 Very soon, nine children and nine grandchildren Sr. Scudder were associated with that mission - like W.W.
 Scudder, E.C.
 Scudder, J.W.
 Scudder, John Scudder, S.D.
 Scudder, and many more.
 He was among the Scudders in India who devoted more than 1,100 combined years to Christian mission service by 42 members of four generations of the family.
-In 1853, he together with his brother and father, requested particular Synod of New York City to approve their being organized into the Classis of Arcot.
+In 1853, he together with his brother and father, requested a particular Synod of New York City to approve their being organized into the Classis of Arcot.
 This charter was in accord with the action of the Board of Foreign Missions of the Reformed Church General Synod in 1852.
 Having received the permission of the particular Synod, they formed the Classis in 1854 - the first and only classis of the Reformed church outside North America continent.